notaloneproject

 What we don’t do

 The Not Alone Project was founded by a high school student.
 It is volunteer-run and community-supported.
-We take privacy seriously and collect only anonymous data.
-If you are in crisis, please call or text 988.
+We take privacy seriously and collect only anonymous, aggregated data from our screener.
+We do not sell data, display ads, or accept pharmaceutical sponsorship.